 We will support and advance urban scholarship that situates research in relation to Indigenous sovereignty and learning how to live and work together on Country.

 ACRN acknowledges the mana whenua of the places in Aotearoa where we conduct our research and teaching.

-The Australasian Cities Research Network (ACRN) was initially known as the Australian Sustainable Cities Network when it was first established in the early 2000s.
-The network’s fundamental aim is to promote, foster, champion, and disseminate research relevant to Australian cities and regions.
-This is achieved via the State of Australian Cities (SOAC) Conference which has been running since 2003 when the inaugural conference was held in Sydney.
+The Australasian Cities Research Network (ACRN) was initially known as the Australian Sustainable Cities and Regions Network when it was first established in the early 2000s.
+The network’s fundamental aim is to promote, foster, champion, and disseminate research relevant to Australasian cities and regions.
+This is achieved via the State of Australasian Cities (SOAC) Conference which has been running since 2003 when the inaugural conference was held in Sydney.

-Membership of the ACRN is open to all those engaged in research which is relevant to Australian cities and regions.
+Membership of the ACRN is open to all those engaged in research which is relevant to Australasian cities and regions.

-The ACRN Committee is made up of academics from around Australia who volunteer their time to oversee the continuation of the SOAC conference and to lend advice and assistance to the host local organising committee.
+The ACRN Committee is made up of academics from Australia and New Zealand who volunteer their time to support and promote Australasian urban research activities including PhD and ECR networks (e.g. ACEURN), and to oversee the continuation of the SOAC conference and to lend advice and assistance to the host local organising committee.

-In 2019 the ACRN is co-convened by Prof. Nicole Gurran (USyd) and Assoc.
-Prof. Paul Maginn (UWA).
+The ACRN is co-convened by A/Professor Wendy Steele and Professor Iain White.
 This joint convenorship reflects the ACRN’s commitment to geographical and gender diversity.

 The current committee also includes: Prof. Emma Baker; Prof. Jago Dodson; Prof. Carl Grodach; A/Prof Paul Maginn; Dr Gabriela Quintana Vigiola; Dr Sebastien Darchen; Dr Ashraful Alam; Dr Laurence Troy; and Elizabeth Adamczyk (AECURN Representative).